rorymclaughlin432/kanban-board-knockoutjs/README.md

 In terminal type below:

-npm install && npm npm install express
+npm install && npm install express

 then